Coffeelot/cw-racingapp/README.md

 - Intersections can be tricky for the GPS.
 We advice to not put checkpoints in the middle of them, but before or after, in the correct lane.
 - Alleys can cause issues.
 Use with caution.
 - The script spawns 2 entities + 1 emitter for EVERY checkpoint.
 If you have 100 checkpoints that might just crash peoples games.

+### Track Sharing
+You can grab the checkpoints from either My Tracks tab in game, by using the copy button or directly from the database entry and then pasting to something like https://pastebin.com/
+There's an import function (if enabled in config) in the Create Track tab to import via paste.

+Hop into the [CW Discord](https://discord.gg/FJY4mtjaKr) and share some tracks in the racingapp-tracks channel!

 ### Automated Races
 The script offers automated races.
 You can set these up in the config (`Config.AutomatedRaces`, `Config.AutomatedOptions`).
 If any of these are commented out/removed the automation will not start.